 Innate immunity can be triggered by interactions between pathogen ligands and host receptors such as TLR (Toll-like receptors) (De Nardo 2015).
 S. aureus induces a strong TLR2-mediated response via the peptidoglycan and lipoteichoic acid on its cell surface (Schwandner et al. 1999).
 However S. aureus also interfere with TLR2 signalling in order to enhance its survival after phagocytosis (Watanabe et al. 2007).
 In addition, bacterial virulence factors that mimic a domain of TLR receptors were identified in Gram-negative bacteria as immune subversion mechanisms (Cirl et al. 2008).
 Genome analysis has revealed the existence of such virulence factors, called TIR domain proteins, in S. aureus (Askarian et al. 2014).
 These staphylococcal TIR domain proteins are associated with reduced expression of specific cytokines and increased bacterial replication (Askarian et al. 2014).

-TLR signalling can proceed via MyD88-dependent and -independent pathways, depending on the type of pathogen and its receptor.
+TLR signalling is complex and can proceed via MyD88-dependent and -independent pathways, depending on the type of pathogen and its receptor.
 MyD88-independent signalling tends to lead to an interferon response, characteristic of viral infections, while MyD88-dependent signalling leads to a general pro-inflammatory response (Akira and Hoshino 2003).
-Most bacterial pathogens trigger MyD88-dependent signalling.
+However, the distinction between MyD88-dependent and independent pathways is not that defined and different types of interferons exist.
+For instance, it has been shown that MyD88-dependent signalling pathways can also lead to production of type I interferons, mostly involved in anti-viral and adaptive immunity, as in the case of the porcine circovirus infection (Chen et al. 2015).
+Most bacterial pathogens trigger MyD88-dependent signalling, which is usually protective for the host.
 For instance, MyD88 knock-down leads to increase susceptibility to Salmonella enterica infection in zebrafish (Sar et al. 2006).
 Mice are also more susceptible to polymicrobial sepsis when MyD88 is mutated whilst mutations in other components of the TLR pathways have no effect (Sônego et al. 2014).
+The bacterium Porphyromonas gingivalis exploits this by causing the degradation of MyD88.
+The resulting reduction of MyD88 levels leads to an increase in the expression of type I interferons in mice, thus driving disease progression (Mizraji et al. 2017).
 Activation of TLR2 is protective against S. aureus infection in mice and seems to be the primary signalling pathway involved (Yimin et al. 2013).
 Therefore MyD88-independent immune activation is unlikely to occur during S. aureus infection since TLR2 signalling has not been shown to occur without MyD88 recruitment (Mukherjee et al. 2016).
-However, virulence factors under the control of the SaeR/S staphylococcal regulator have been associated with interferon gamma production in mice (Watkins et al. 2013), suggesting that MyD88-independent pathways are also involved.
+Virulence factors under the control of the SaeR/S staphylococcal regulator have been associated with type II interferons production in mice (Watkins et al. 2013), In vitro infection by Chlamydia trachomatis has shown that TLR2 and TLR4 pathways are responsible for the induction of type II interferons (Yu et al. 2016).
+In addition, the production of type II interferons helps the host in controlling S. aureus infection (Greenlee-Wacker and Nauseef 2016).
+Therefore, it is expected that in the present work the immune response to S. aureus involves MyD88-dependent pathways through TLR2.
+Nevertheless S. aureus is likely to interfere with the MyD88 signalling pathway to prevent the host from mounting an efficient immune response.
 TLR signalling, whether it is MyD88-dependent or not, ultimately leads to activation of NF-κB, the transcription factor responsible for the expression of pro-inflammatory cytokines, including interleukin 1β (Yamauchi et al. 2010).
 Interleukin 1β is the major pro-inflammatory cytokine and its signalling pathway is particularly critical in the case of S. aureus infection both in mice (Suzuki et al. 2002) and humans (Bernuth et al. 2008).